MetaStark/vision-IoS/00_CONSTITUTION/ADR-008_2026_PRODUCTION_Cryptographic Key Management and Rotation Architecture.md

 fhq_meta.key_archival_log

-ADR-008 is hereby approved as the canonical cryptographic standard for Tier-2.
+ADR-008 is hereby approved as the cryptographic standard for Tier-2.